joshiausdemwald/AutowiringBundle/README.md

         pattern:  /
         defaults: { _controller: acme.demo.controller.welcome_controller:indexAction }

-This route is a not a "ordinary" controller/action definition but a "service-route" which means that it points to a controller that has been defined as a DIC service.
+This route is not an "ordinary" controller/action definition but a "service-route" which means that it points to a controller that has been defined as a DIC service.

 Open the Welcome-Page in your browser (it´s the demo´s homepage).
-Thats it.
+That´s it.

-Comments very appreciated!
+Comments are very appreciated!

 Requirements